esamattis/redux-hooks/README.md

 React Hooks implementation for Redux that does not suffer from the tearing / "zombie child component" problems.

-It also implements basic performance optimizations eg. does not render when the map state function does not produce new value (shallow equal test).
+It also implements performance optimizations eg. does not render when the map state function does not produce new value and allows advanced optimizations with memoizing and dependency arrays.

 ## 📦 Install